-In November 2021, our Board of Directors approved a share repurchase program.
-This program, effective November 5, 2021 and without an expiration date, authorizes us to repurchase up to \$100.0 million of our outstanding common stock utilizing a variety of methods including open-market purchases, accelerated share repurchase programs, privately negotiated transactions, structured repurchase transactions and under a Rule 10b5-1 plan (which would permit shares to be repurchased when we might otherwise be precluded from doing so under securities laws).
-Any repurchased shares are constructively retired and returned to an unissued status.
+In November 2021, our Board of Directors (the "Board") approved our first share repurchase program (the "2021 Share Repurchase Program").
+This program, which was effective November 5, 2021 and without an expiration date, authorized us to repurchase up to \$100.0 million of our outstanding common stock utilizing a variety of methods including open-market purchases, accelerated share repurchase programs, privately negotiated transactions, structured repurchase transactions and under a Rule 10b5-1 plan (which would permit shares to be repurchased when we might otherwise be precluded from doing so under securities laws).
+Any repurchased shares were constructively retired and returned to an unissued status.